4 days tour from Marrakech to Fes

 Day 3: Boumalne to Merzouga

-4 days tour from Marrakech to Fes on the third day.
-Take Merzouga via Todra Gorge, Morocco’s highest gorge 20 meters wide and 200 meters long.
+4 days tour from Marrakech to Fes on the third day, will take you to Merzouga via Todra Gorge, Morocco’s highest gorge 20 meters wide and 200 meters long.
 Arrive on the edge and sleep at a nomad tent in a desert village, where your guide serves dinner under the stars or night in a bevouac, where you can go for a camel hike in Erg Chebbi (nomad berber tent).

 Day 4: Merzouga to Fes

-Wake up early for the sunrise and drive your camel back to Merzouga on last days 4 day drive from Marrakech to Fes.
+Wake up early for the sunrise and drive your camel back to Merzouga on last 4 days tour from Fes to Marrakech.
 The Ziz Valley Gorge and cedar woods where Barbary Apes live following breakfast are departing to Fez – a fascinating path with a stop-by for lunch at a Berber cafe.
-Drop off in Fes at your lodging.
-4 days of desert travel services from Marrakech to Fez.
+Drop off in Fes at your lodging..

 Tour includes and excludes: